-In fiscal year 2017, the Board held ten meetings.
-Each of the Board members attended at least 90% of the Board meetings and at least 83% of the total number of meetings of the committee or committees on which the member served.
+In fiscal year 2018, the Board held six meetings.
+Each of the Board members attended 100% of the Board meetings and 100% of the total number of meetings of the committee or committees on which the member served.

 Board Member Qualifications